Photochromism: History

+Principles

+Photochromism often is associated with pericyclic reactions, cis-trans isomerizations, intramolecular hydrogen transfer, intramolecular group transfers, dissociation processes and electron transfers (oxidation-reduction).
+Transition metal complexes can also display photochromic properties due to linkage isomerizations.

-Apart from the qualities already mentioned, several other properties of photochromics are important for their use.
-These include quantum yield, fatigue resistance, photostationary state, and polarity and solubility.
-The quantum yield of the photochemical reaction determines the efficiency of the photochromic change with respect to the amount of light absorbed.
-The quantum yield of isomerization can be strongly dependent on conditions.
-In photochromic materials, fatigue refers to the loss of reversibility by processes such as photodegradation, photobleaching, photooxidation, and other side reactions.
-All photochromics suffer fatigue to some extent, and its rate is strongly dependent on the activating light and the conditions of the sample.
+Important properties of photochromic compounds include quantum yield, fatigue resistance, and the lifetime of the photostationary state (PSS).
+The quantum yield of the photochemical reaction determines the efficiency of the photochromic change relative to the amount of light absorbed.
+In photochromic materials, the loss of photochromic component is referred to as fatigue, and it is observed by processes such as photodegradation, photobleaching, photooxidation, and other side reactions.
+All photochromic compounds suffer from fatigue to some extent, and its rate is strongly dependent on the activating light and the sample conditions.
 Photochromic materials have two states, and their interconversion can be controlled using different wavelengths of light.
 Excitation with any given wavelength of light will result in a mixture of the two states at a particular ratio, called the photostationary state.
 In a perfect system, there would exist wavelengths that can be used to provide 1:0 and 0:1 ratios of the isomers, but in real systems this is not possible, since the active absorbance bands always overlap to some extent.
-In order to incorporate photochromics in working systems, they suffer the same issues as other dyes.
-They are often charged in one or more state, leading to very high polarity and possible large changes in polarity.
-They also often contain large conjugated systems that limit their solubility.

-Tenebrescence

-Tenebrescence, also known as reversible photochromism, is the ability of minerals to change color when exposed to light.
-The effect can be repeated indefinitely, but is destroyed by heating.

-Tenebrescent minerals include hackmanite, spodumene and tugtupite.

-Photochromic complexes

-A photochromic complex is a kind of chemical compound that has photoresponsive parts on its ligand.
-These complexes have a specific structure: photoswitchable organic compounds are attached to metal complexes.
-For the photocontrollable parts, thermally and photochemically stable chromophores (azobenzene, diarylethene, spiropyran, etc.) are usually used.
-And for the metal complexes, a wide variety of compounds that have various functions (redox response, luminescence, magnetism, etc.) are applied.

-The photochromic parts and metal parts are so close that they can affect each other's molecular orbitals.
-The physical properties of these compounds shown by parts of them (i.e., chromophores or metals) thus can be controlled by switching their other sites by external stimuli.
-For example, photoisomerization behaviors of some complexes can be switched by oxidation and reduction of their metal parts.
-Some other compounds can be changed in their luminescence behavior, magnetic interaction of metal sites, or stability of metal-to-ligand coordination by photoisomerization of their photochromic parts.
+Photochromic systems rely on irradiation to induce the isomerization.
+Some rely on irradiation for the reverse reaction, others use thermal activation for the reverse reaction.